 A good credit score can significantly improve your chances of obtaining a big money loan to acquire the home you always wanted.
-Credit scores are values that are ascertained after analysing an individual’s credit files and are used to determine whether a person is credit worthy or not.
+Credit score are values that are ascertained after analysing an individual’s credit files and are used to determine whether a person is credit worthy or not.
 Banks are quick to deny loans if credit scores do not meet their prescribed limit.
 Therefore, it is imperative that this score is improved before applying for a home loan.

 While different banks and housing finance companies set varied limits on how high or low these scores should be before deciding on rolling out a home loan, general consensus states that if your CIBIL score is above 700, you are in a good position to be considered eligible by most established banks and financial institutions.
 However the chances of being denied a home loan might increase if your score falls below this figure.